-Academically-Qualified (AQ)
+Academically Qualified (AQ)

-To be considered academically-qualified for teaching at the undergraduate level, a faculty member must:
+To be considered academically qualified, a faculty member must:

-- a.
-Hold an earned doctorate in business or business with a major, concentration, specialization, focus area, emphasis, option, track, field, or stream, etc. in the area of assigned teaching responsibilities; or - b.
+- Hold an earned doctorate in business or business with a major, concentration, specialization, focus area, emphasis, option, track, field, or stream, etc. in the area of assigned teaching responsibilities; or - b.
 Hold an earned doctorate in a field of business, and a professional certification in the area of assigned teaching responsibilities; or - c.
 Hold a Juris Doctorate and teach in the areas of legal environment of business and/or business law; or - d.
 Hold a Juris Doctorate and a business-related master's degree, and teach in the areas of legal environment of business, business law, and/or another area that contains significant legal content; or - e.
 Hold a Juris Doctorate and a professional certification in business and teach in the areas of legal environment of business, business law, and/or business; or - f.
 Hold an earned non-business- or non-business-related doctorate and have a sufficient combination of graduate course work; professional experience that is significant in terms of duration and level of responsibility; sustained professional engagement; ongoing scholarly activity; and documented extensive, substantial, and successful teaching experience at the post-secondary level in the area of assigned teaching responsibilities.

-Professionally-Qualified (PQ)
+Professionally Qualified (PQ)

-To be considered professionally-qualified for teaching at the undergraduate level, a faculty member must:
+To be considered professionally qualified, a faculty member must: